-ECHA points out that the category justification presented in the registration dossier does not specify fully for each of the substances to be included in the category of the registered substance and the constituents of these substances, which information on the physicochemical properties, human health effects and environmental effects is available.
-Moreover, the registration dossier does not provide any such information concerning the substance to be tested or the category of the substance to be tested.
+ECHA points out that the category justification presented in the registration dossier does not specify which information on human health effects and environmental effects is available for each of the substances to be included in the category of the registered substance.
+Moreover, it does not specify which information is available for the constituents of these substances.
+With regard to the information on the physicochemical properties, some category members are represented while some other category members are missing.
+Furthermore, the registration dossier does not provide any such information with regard to physicochemical properties, human health effects and environmental effects for the substance to be tested or the category of the substance to be tested.